polycube-network/polycube/Documentation/developers/debugging.rst

       "MIMode": "gdb",

-The final ``launch.json`` file should be something like the follow:
+The final ``launch.json`` file should be something like the following:
 ::

     {